 Maces Pond is a 32-acre body of water located alongside Route 17 (Rockland Street) in Rockport, Knox County, Maine (see The Maine Atlas and Gazetteer map 14 D3).
 A spacious pull-out next to the road at the southern tip of the pond can easily accommodate up to half-a-dozen vehicles.
 The access to the pond is down a short trail next to this pull-out area.
 A boat launch is not available, but hand-carried craft can be put in the water at that location.

 General view of Big Eddy Pond from the southern end

-Big Eddy Pond covers an estimated 20 acres and is located in the back of the Topsham Transfer Station at the end of Townsend Way, off Foreside Road in Topsham, ME.
+Big Eddy Pond covers about 4 acres and is located in the back of the Topsham Transfer Station at the end of Townsend Way, off Foreside Road in Topsham, ME.
 The pond is not shown on the Maine Atlas and Gazetteer map; use the Google Map link above to find its specific location.
 The easiest access is by car: slowly drive through the entrance of the transfer station, wave “hello” to the attendant, continue to the back of the facility and look for a dirt road that loops around the grassy knoll (i.e., the restored landfill).
 It will bring you directly to the shore of the pond after a 2-minute ride.
 Cars can be parked right along the pond shoreline.
 Keep in mind that the transfer station operates from 8 am until 5 or 6 pm (depending on the season) and is closed on Sundays and Mondays.
 Click here for more details.
 If you want to fish before opening or after closing hours, or on the two closed days, then park your car in the small parking lot to the left of the entrance and walk for about 10 minutes to the pond.
 Keep in mind that Big Eddy Pond has a smaller twin called Little Eddy Pond.
 Only the former (most southerly) is stocked with trout.